ouspg/CompSec/Lab5_ChipWhisperer/README.md

 First, we will setup device and do some simple experimenting with inputting different passwords.
 You are not required to return anything on this phase, but setupping the device and knowledge you will be acquiring in this part is crucial for the second part of the task.

+If you are not doing this task with virtual machine provided by this course, you need to grab scripts **setup_password_check_delay.py**, **setup_password_check.py** and **PASSWORD_BYPASS.py** from this repositorys scripts-folder yourself.

 1. Restart the Capture software.
 2. Navigate to *\home\cwuser\Desktop\chipwhisperer\hardware\victims\firmware\basic-passwdcheck*.
 3. Build the program with the command `make PLATFORM=CW303`, as you did in previous tasks.
 4. Execute **connect_cwlite_simpleserial.py** in the Capture software to connect the device.
 5. Execute **setup_password_check_delay.py** in the Capture software to set the parametres.
 Check the Script preview window to see what values were changed.
-6. Program the file you made earlier to the target board using XMEGA Programmer.
+6. Program the file you made earlier to the target board using XMEGA Programmer as you did in previous tasks.
 Keep the programmer window open.
 7. Open terminal from *Tools --> Terminal*.
 8. Press *Connect* in the Terminal.
 9. Press Check signature from Programmer window.
 This will reset the software in the target board and you should see text that asks for your password.
 Correct password is h0px3.